singnet/das-serverless-functions/README.md

 The project architecture consists of:

 - **Redis and MongoDB**: Databases used by the application.
-- **Canonical Load**: Temporary container to load initial data into Redis and MongoDB databases.
+- **Metta Parser**: Temporary container to load initial data into Redis and MongoDB databases.
 - **OpenFaaS**: Primary container hosting the OpenFaaS function, equipped with the faas-cli.
 - **Function Container**: Internal container within OpenFaaS, responsible for handling and processing requests.
 - **das-query-engine**: Operates on the same network as the 'openfaas' container.